0tieno/securecloudX/Docs/cloud-app-sec.md

+Application security aims to protect software application code and data against cyber threats.
+You can and should apply application security during all phases of development, including design, development, and deployment.

      CODE     →    CONTAINER   →   REGISTRY   →   AZURE   →   SECURE   →   MONITOR   →   ATTACK
   (Vulnerable)    (Dockerfile)     (ACR)         (AppSvc)     (Hardened)   (Insights)   (Test)